reactive-python/reactpy/docs/source/core-concepts.rst

     ``context`` is information that's specific to the :class:`~idom.core.dispatcher.AbstractDispatcher` implementation.
 In the case of
-    the :class:`~idom.core.render.SingleStateDispatcher` it doesn't require any
+    the :class:`~idom.core.dispatcher.SingleStateDispatcher` it doesn't require any
     context.
-On the other hand the :class:`~idom.core.render.SharedStateDispatcher` requires a client ID as its piece of contextual information.
+On the other hand the :class:`~idom.core.dispatcher.SharedStateDispatcher` requires a client ID as its piece of contextual information.